 While tenured and tenure-track appointments should make up the core of the university faculty, instructor-track positions may be established to fill specific and limited departmental needs.
 Instructor-track faculty are required to have at least a Master's degree in their respective fields.
 Primary duties of instructor-track faculty members may include teaching, scholarship, and/or service.
-These duties are evaluated according to assignment each year by the department head and peer reviewed by the Departmental Promotion and Tenure Committee.
-Faculty contracted in instructor-track appointments are eligible for promotion but are not eligible for tenure.
+These duties are evaluated according to assignment each year by the Department Head and peer reviewed by the Departmental Promotion and Tenure Committee.
+Faculty contracted in instructor-track appointments are eligible for promotion and multi-year contracts but are not eligible for tenure.
 The appointments of instructor-track faculty may be terminated for cause prior to the expiration of the period of appointment.
 Instructor-track faculty may hold the ranks of instructor, senior instructor, and university instructor.

-New instructor-track appointments will start at the instructor level.
 Unless otherwise specified in the faculty member's letter of appointment, faculty at the rank of instructor are eligible for promotion to senior instructor in their sixth year of service as an instructor at Arkansas Tech University.
 Senior instructors are eligible for promotion to university instructor in their sixth year of service as a senior instructor at Arkansas Tech University.
-Instructor-track appointments are renewed annually, contingent upon university need and satisfactory performance.
+Instructor-track appointments are renewed annually, contingent upon university need and satisfactory performance, and serve as a commitment by the university to preserving the long-term continuity of its experienced faculty and providing a sufficient degree of economic security to make instructor-track appointments attractive to men and women of ability.

 At the time of initial appointment, instructor-track faculty members will be advised of the guidelines and procedures generally employed in decisions affecting renewal.
 Any special guidelines adopted by the particular department or college will be brought to the faculty member's attention.
 Faculty members will be advised of the time when decisions affecting renewal are ordinarily made, and will be given the opportunity to submit material which they believe will be helpful to the adequate consideration of their appointment.
-Those not to be retained shall be given a timely notice of non-reappointment as discussed hereafter.
+Those not to be retained shall be given a timely notice of non-reappointment.